 As consumers we face a myriad of choices daily.
-Whether we are trying to figure out a major purchase such as an automobile versus something simple such as produce at the grocery store, choices are abound.
-We make these decisions by the dozens on a weekly and even daily basis so making green consumer choices really add up.
+Whether we are trying to figure out a major purchase such as an automobile or something as simple as produce at the grocery store, we have seemingly endless choices.
+We make these decisions by the dozens on a weekly and even daily basis so making green consumer choices really adds up.
 The advent of the technology and information age has helped us gain incredible amounts of information about the products and services we consider for purchase.
-However, there are still many unknowns that exist and this especially rings true in the growing world of “green,” sustainable and eco-friendly.
+Today, I will talk about why choosing eco-friendly products is important as well as what criteria to use when choosing to be more climate friendly.

 Now that we have defined these criteria for making green consumer choices, below are a couple scenarios that were personally experienced and the process I went through.